yhyu13/MSL-VirtualMorrisWaterMaze/README.md

 # Ackonwledgement

-Thanks to Kevin Horecka at UIUC Beckman Institute for genuine support and insightful comment.
+Thanks to Kevin Horecka at UIUC Beckman Institute for establishing the orignal work, and for his generous support and insightful comments.